Stocks mostly fall on Wall Street, adding to recent losses

 The benchmark S&P 500 index set an all-time high at the beginning of January, but is now down nearly 20% for the year.
 The tech-heavy Nasdaq is down nearly 34%.

-Elsewhere around the world, shares advanced Tuesday after China announced it would relax more of its pandemic restrictions despite widespread outbreaks of COVID-19 that are straining its medical systems and disrupting business.
+Elsewhere around the world, shares mostly rose Tuesday after China announced it would relax more of its pandemic restrictions despite widespread outbreaks of COVID-19 that are straining its medical systems and disrupting business.

 China’s National Health Commission said Monday that passengers arriving from abroad will no longer have to observe a quarantine, starting Jan.
 8. They will still need a negative virus test within 48 hours of their departure and to wear masks on their flights.